metju90/game/README.md

 # Game

 This project is in it's early days.
 So early that it doesn't have a name yet.
-But it will be a HTML-based computer game.
+But it will be an HTML-based computer game.
 The idea at a very top level is that one can create a lobby and invite friends to join and play together.
-There are big plans for this game but currently it is not being worked on.

 ## Roadmap